chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

    CloudFormation requires you to configure bucket notifications at the time you create the bucket.
-   Since this post is about uploading CloudTrail events to OpenSearch, and not about configuring CloudTrail, I'm leaving this as a manual step:
+   Since this post is about uploading CloudTrail events to OpenSearch, and not about configuring CloudTrail, I'm leaving this as a manual step.

-   1. Open the Lambda function in the Console.
-   2. Click the "Add trigger" button.
-   3. Select S3 as the trigger type.
+   Start by selecting the bucket in the Console, go to the "Properties" tab, scroll down to "Event notifications", and click the "Create event notification" button.
+Then configure as follos:

+   * _Event name_: up to you; choose something like `New_File_SQS_Notification`
+   * _Prefix_: `AWSLogs/`
+   * _Suffix_: leave this blank
-   4. Leave the event type as "All object create events".
+   * _Event types_: select "All object create events"
-   5. Pick the bucket that you configured with CloudTrail, and enter the log prefix (if any).
-   6. Click the checkbox that says you understand that writing back to the bucket from Lambda is a Bad Idea (this Lambda doesn't do it).
-   7. Click "Add"
+   * _Destination_: select "SQS queue", and either select the "Notifications" queue or paste the ARN from the CloudFormation output

    Within a few minutes, you should be able to go to the OpenSearch cluster and see a new index named "cloudtrail-YYYY-MM" (where YYYY-MM is the current year and month).
 You can then